 Students may repeat up to 18 semester hours in which grades of "D" or "F" were earned and have only the last grade counted in computing the cumulative grade point average.
 All grades will remain on the permanent record.
 The "Repetition of Courses" policy applies only to coursework repeated at the institution where the course was initially taken.
-Students should contact their VA or Financial Aid advisor prior to repeating courses.
+Students should contact their VA or Financial Aid advisor in addition to their Academic Advisor prior to repeating courses.
 Some benefits do not apply to repeat credit.
 Developmental courses are not included in this policy.